CompuMasterGmbH/cammUtils-CMSqlTraceConverter/README.md

 # CMSqlTraceConverter

+## Project status
+This project has been archived.
+It won't be continued.

 ## The typical problem on optimizing MS SQL Server databases

 SQL statements executed with ADO.NET are often converted by the .NET framework into dynamic SQL statements with